qingstor/crossfire-rs/README.md

 for pending async producer or consumer.
 Because we aim to be lockless, when the sending/receiving futures are cancelled (like tokio::time::timeout()), might trigger immediate cleanup if non-conflict conditions are met.
-Otherwise will rely on lazy cleanup. (waker will be consumed by actural message send and recv).
+Otherwise will rely on lazy cleanup. (waker will be consumed by actual message send and recv).

 Never the less, for close notification without sending anything, I suggest that use `tokio::sync::oneshot` instead.